othree/javascript-libraries-syntax.vim/README.md

 ## Known Issue

 SyntaxComplete only accept groups with filetype prefixed.
 For example, 'javascript' files.
-Only keywords in groups which's name is /javascript.*/ will be available.
+Only keywords in groups which's name matches /javascript.*/ will be available.
 So to make it possible to use SyntaxComplete on CoffeeScript, LiveScript and other compile to JavaScript languages.
 We must redefine all syntax many times, with different name prefix.
 SyntaxComplete might have new feature to support a user define pattern for group name to include.